mscwilson/mscwilson.github.io/README.md

 <br/><br/>

 * DRY out the CSS?!
+* ~~Only show the RSS link if it's a desktop browser.
+Show "All posts" on mobile?~~
+* Improve the code blocks.
+Scrolling, margins, centred, better colour schemes
-* Change the colour of inline code so it doesn't look like links ($info?)
+* ~~Change the colour of inline code so it doesn't look like links ($info?)~~
 * Fix domain pointing, GitHub says there's a problem
-* Set up CI
+* Set up CI?
 * Make a better 404 page
 * Fix the redirects for first 20 posts
 * Different colour for link that's been visited
-* Give the navbar title/brand a hover colour? or a glow? underline?
-* Only show the RSS link if it's a desktop browser.
-Show "All posts" on mobile?
-* Light dropshadow for images in dark mode
+* Fancy JS underline for navbar link hover like in Minimal Mistakes?
-* Put links to jekyll and bootstrap in footer?
 * Make the banner look better - narrower, different images - ideally same image but different overlay or something
-* Choose nicer syntax highlighting themes, probably need light and dark ones
 * Add share buttons (twitter, fb, linkedin)
 * Add a scrolling about section on the left like on old site?
 * Consider using background images or gradients so it looks less flat